 Please note that the Edgar Allan Poe House National Historic Landmark reopened on weekends beginning May 24, 2014 and will remain open every Saturday and Sunday (11am-4pm) until December 28, 2014.
-(We will then close until spring 2015 and will announce more details here.)
-Follow Poe Baltimore on Facebook (type in “Poe Baltimore” and search all options until you see our distinctive black and orange logo– then simply become a fan.)
+(We will then close until May 23, 2015 and will announce more details here.)
+Follow Poe Baltimore on Facebook (the fastest way to find the right page is to Google “Poe Baltimore” Facebook –you will see our distinctive black and yellow logo– then simply become a fan, then please share posts you like with your friends.)
 As well, you can join our mailing list to be notified of special open weekends and events around town!

 A National Historic Landmark

 The self-guided tour of the house includes exhibits on Poe’s foster parents, his life and death in Baltimore, and poems and short stories written in Baltimore.
-It also features significant artifacts including Poe’s chair, lap desk and telescope.
+It also features significant artifacts including Poe’s chair, lap desk and telescope, and our informed docents will be happy to answer your questions.
 Click here for more information on the reopening.

 The above photograph was taken around 1980, showing the Baltimore Poe House as it appears today.
 To the left is a row of houses erected in 1938 under the Housing Authority of the city of Baltimore.
 The second half of the duplex, which would have been on the left when Poe lived here, was removed during construction of these newer homes.